section-engineering-education/engineering-education/content/articles/building-a-custom-stopwatch-npm-library-in-typescript/index.md

 ### Introduction
 As a beginner in web development, there are numerous applications and projects you would want to build to enhance your skills and problem-solving abilities.
 A custom stopwatch Typescript package is one of those interesting projects that have numerous applications in web development and can widen your Typescript horizon.

-In this tutorial, we will explore in detail the procedure and logic required to build your custom stopwatch NPM library in Typescript.
-We will also look at how to make the package available for typescript users around the world to install and implement in their various projects.
+In this tutorial, we will explore in detail the procedure and logic required to build and test your custom stopwatch NPM library in Typescript.
+We will also look at how to make the package available for Typescript users around the world to install and implement in their various projects.

 ### Key takeaways
 By the completion of this tutorial, the reader is expected to have the understanding of the following:

 - Some of the basics of getting started with Typescript library development.
 - Setting up a functional Typescript folder structure.
 - Building a custom stopwatch Typescript library package.